 Amenities are an area where many private RV campgrounds excel.
 While they vary from campground to campground, you can often count on a private campground to have laundry facilities as well as an on-site convenience store stocked with camp necessities, treats for the kids and basic food items.

 If you want everybody to unplug and spend quality time together, look for private campgrounds with family-friendly amenities like a mini golf course, pool, playground, recreation room or arcade.
 Some even have a splash pad or waterpark on site.
 Adults will appreciate a hot tub to soak in after driving and touring all day.
-Some of these are also good indoor activities in case your outdoor activities get canceled by rain.
+Some of these are also good indoor activities in case your outdoor plans get canceled by rain.

 Making your public or private RV campground reservations